ldpercy/year-clock/task/themes as classes.md

 Overall I'd like this type of thing gone as it presumes setting names - change them over to become arguments.

 Have done getMonthLabels and getDateLabel; getPeriodDayTicks is a bit more work though.
 There are three ticks are currently constructed out of clock parameters
 * weekday
 * weekend
 * first-of-month

+Have also updated the getBody and getFace methods.